CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager-PTM.md

 <!-- Vale issue #253 -->
 ### Host-only Parameters
 <!-- vale on -->
 *Host-only parameters* apply to the entire host on which PTM is running.
-You can include the `hostnametype` host-only parameter, which specifies if PTM uses only the hostname (`hostname`) or the fully-qualified domain name (`fqdn`) while looking for the `self-node` in the graph file.
+You can include the `hostnametype` host-only parameter, which specifies if PTM uses only the hostname (`hostname`) or the fully qualified domain name (`fqdn`) while looking for the `self-node` in the graph file.
 For example, in the graph file below PTM ignores the FQDN and only looks for *switch04* because that is the hostname of the switch on which it is running:

 {{%notice tip%}}
 - Always wrap the hostname in double quotes; for example, `"www.example.com"` to prevent `ptmd` from failing.